HTC holds virtual media event, sends coronavirus balloons into crowd for selfies

 “These are pictures that you guys have probably seen way too many of,” Graylin said, as images of masked people and viruses appeared behind him on a large screen, “and you probably hope you never see them again.
 But what if you could see them in a different way?”

 At that point, balloon-like 3D models of coronavirus particles appeared behind Graylin, and began moving into the crowd.
-“But don’t worry guys,” he said.
+“But don’t worry, guys,” he said.
 “These viruses aren’t going to hurt you, because we’ve prepared.
 All of you guys have been now issued special protective gear.”
 As he spoke, each member of the audience was covered in a protective outfit, and the virus particles came closer, hovering directly in front of attendees.
 While the event video shows a wide-angle shot of the crowd, you can probably imagine what that experience might have been like from a viewer’s first-person perspective.

 “So this is a very interesting type of experience that we can have because of platforms like this,” Graylin said.
 “And this is actually going to be how the future of conferences are going to be done.”